 Studies have shown that those with anxiety benefit from social support.
 Social support is the feeling that others are there that empathize with your pain and care about your wellbeing.
 Many people get social support from friends and family, but because not all friends and family understand what anxiety is like, they may not be able to provide the support you need.

 That's why anxiety support groups are often recommended.
-Support groups are for those suffering from anxiety - those like you - that are looking to others for support, and to share their experiences and understanding.
+Support groups are for those suffering from anxiety - those like you - that are looking to others to share their experiences and understanding.
 There are two types of support groups - those that take place offline, and those that take place online.
-Below, we'll explore the value of these support groups, and tips for using them effectively.
+Below, we'll explore the value of these support groups and tips for using them effectively.

 Show Support Groups Your Recovery